FreeBSD Ports Make Targets

 fetch-list

-Instead of downloading any files, print out all the shell commands that would be run if make fetch was typed.
+Instead of downloading any files, print out all the shell commands that

 fetch-recursive-list

-Instead of downloading any files, print out all the shell commands that would be run if make fetch-recursive was typed.
+Instead of downloading any files, print out all the shell commands that

 fetch-required

-The description is the same as for make fetch-recursive.
+The description is the same as for make fetch-recursive

 fetch-required-list

-The description is the same as for make fetch-recursive-list.
+The description is the same as for make fetch-recursive-list

 fetch-url-list